 Export processes as PDF to generate visual P&ID documentation for IQ/OQ annexes.
 Each PDF renders the actual P&ID drawings with valve states, Fluid Simulations, and Algorithm Trackers applied for each step.
+Composite steps that host their own sub-process carry their sub-steps right into the PDF, and the same window can fire off the GRAFCET and Equipment Module SFC decks in one go.

 Access the PDF export from the Export panel in the Module Ribbon.